Mound Bayou, Mississippi

 Mound Bayou is a city in Bolivar County, Mississippi, United States.
 The population was 1,533 at the 2010 census, down from 2,102 in 2000.
 It was founded as an independent black community in 1887 by former slaves led by Isaiah Montgomery.
 Mound Bayou Historic District is listed on the National Register of Historic Places.

 Mound Bayou has a 96.8% African-American majority population in 2020, one of the largest of any community in the United States.
-The current mayor of Mound Bayou is Leighton Aldridge.

 History

 Mound Bayou traces its origin to freed African Americans from the community of Davis Bend, Mississippi.
 Davis Bend was started in the 1820s by planter Joseph E. Davis (elder brother of former Confederate president Jefferson Davis), who intended to create a model slave community on his plantation.
 Davis was influenced by the utopian ideas of Robert Owen.
 He encouraged self-leadership in the slave community, provided a higher standard of nutrition and health and dental care, and allowed slaves to become merchants.
 In the aftermath of the Civil War, Davis Bend became an autonomous free community when Davis sold his property to former slave Benjamin Montgomery, who had run a store and been a prominent leader at Davis Bend.
 The prolonged agricultural depression, falling cotton prices, flooding by the Mississippi River, and white hostility in the region contributed to the economic failure of Davis Bend.

+The two main founders of Mound Bayou in 1887 were Isaiah T. Montgomery, Benjamin's son, and Isaiah's cousin, Benjamin Titus Green.

+Montgomery also served as the first mayor.

+The bottomlands of the Delta were a relatively undeveloped frontier, and freedmen had a chance to make money by clearing land and using the profits to buy lands in such frontier areas.
+In 1892, the Mound Bayou Normal Institute, a black school was founded by the American Missionary Association.

+African Americans throughout the United States celebrated the Mound Bayou example.
+In 1908, President Theodore Roosevelt ordered his train to make a special stop in the town.
+From the platform, he proclaimed that he was witnessing “an object lesson full of hope for the colored people and therefore full of hope for the white people, too.”
+Four years later, Booker T. Washington, in a speech to a crowd of thousands, hailed Mound Bayou as a “place where a Negro may get inspiration by seeing what other members of his race have accomplished...[and] where he has an opportunity to learn some of the fundamental duties and responsibilities of social and civic life.”

+In 1900 the Mound Bayou Industrial College (also known as the "Baptist College") was established for African American students, and active until 1936.